Weather in Sayulita in February: Sunshine Tax Returns With 80% Approval Rating

 The Pacific doesn’t merely serve as scenic backdrop in Sayulita – it’s an essential component of the February experience.
 Water temperatures maintain a consistent 74-76°F, which falls into that perfect zone where entering the ocean doesn’t trigger involuntary gasping but still provides refreshment from the midday heat.
 These temperatures prove significantly warmer than San Diego’s summer averages (typically 68-72°F) without reaching the bath-like conditions of July in Miami.

 February also delivers what beginning surfers consider the sweet spot for wave conditions.
-The winter swells have moderated from their December peaks, offering consistent 2-4 foot waves that provide enough excitement for veterans while remaining approachable for novices.
+The winter swells have moderated from their December peaks, offering consistent 2-4 foot waves that provide enough excitement for veterans while remaining approachable for novices – similar conditions extend the prime surf season from things to do in Puerto Vallarta in January through February.
 Local surf instructors report their highest success rates during February – a combination of ideal wave conditions and students being in better moods after escaping winter weather back home.

 The Comfort Index: Humidity’s Welcome Absence